Selling tips for impactful and efficient Fair Trade sales.

 Choose delicious products your community will love.

 - Narrow down the list.
 Equal Exchange offers too many products to try them all!
-Look through the wholesale product list for products that are the best fit for your community.
+Look through the wholesale case price list for products that are the best fit for your community.

 - Start conservatively and order just a few different items to start with.
-You'll get free shipping on any order over $135 (about 4 cases of most products).
+You'll get free shipping on any order over $75.

 Take pre-orders.
 Some strategies: